- What does it mean to be a “NYS resident” for purposes of receiving this award?

 Documentation: A sworn and signed statement from a person other than yourself or your parents (such as a member of the clergy, a social worker, a legal aid representative, or an official at the facility or institution which has accepted responsibility for your control or care) relating to your family circumstances.
 The statement must include the specific reasons for relinquishment of parental responsibility and control (such as abandonment by the parents, mental and/or physical abuse by the parents, or parents being neither citizens nor residents of the United States), your relationship to the person making the statement, and how that person has direct knowledge of your family circumstances.

-Condition: Parents are deceased, have been certified as having a total and permanent disability, or have been declared incompetent by judicial action.
+Condition: Both parents have been certified as having a total and permanent disability, or have been declared incompetent by judicial action.

-Documentation: Copies of death certificates, medical certification, and court orders.
-NOTE: Documentation for both parents is required.
+Documentation: Medical certification and court orders.
+Documentation for both parents is required.

 - I am not going to the school I originally planned.
 How can I change my school information?